repoze/repoze.who/docs/configuration.rst

 The above example configures the repoze.who middleware with:

-- Three ``IIdentifier`` plugins (form auth, auth_tkt cookie, and a basic auth plugin).
-The form auth plugin is set up to fire only when the request is a ``browser`` request (as per the combination of the request classifier returning ``browser`` and the framework checking against the *classifications* attribute of the plugin, which limits ``IIdentifier`` and ``IChallenger`` to the ``browser`` classification only).
-In this setup, when "identification" needs to be performed, the form auth plugin will be checked first (if the request is a browser request), then the auth_tkt cookie plugin, then the basic auth plugin.
+- Two ``IIdentifier`` plugins (auth_tkt cookie, and a basic auth plugin).
+In this setup, when "identification" needs to be performed, the auth_tkt plugin will be checked first, then the basic auth plugin.
+The application is responsible for handling login via a form:  this view would use the API (via :method:`remember`) to generate apprpriate response headers.

 - Two ``IAuthenticator`` plugins: the auth_tkt plugin and an htpasswd plugin.
   The auth_tkt plugin performs both ``IIdentifier`` and ``IAuthenticator``